megroffler/storm-troopers/README.md

 ### Some EDA
-Here are some interesting findings from our data:
 - In total, there were considerably more early flights than delayed/canceled
 ![vis 1](https://i.imgur.com/wd0c5ql.png)
 - Mosty flights center around an arrival between 15 minutes early to 15 minutes late